Temporal-Coded Deep Spiking Neural Network with Easy Training and Robust Performance: Experiments

-\paragraph{Deep SNN:} To evaluate the robustness of deep SNNs, we experimented both weight quantization and noise perturbation.
-For weight quantization, the weights were quantized to 32-bit, 8-bit, 4-bit and 2-bit words.
-We retrained the deep SNNs following the procedure introduced in conventional CNN quantization \cite{li2016ternary}\cite{rastegari2016xnor}.
+\paragraph{Deep SNN Robustness:} To evaluate the robustness of deep SNNs, we experimented with both weight quantization and noise perturbation.
+For weight quantization, the weights were quantized to 32-bit, 8-bit, 4-bit, and 2-bit words.
+Thanks to our easy training models, we could retrain the deep SNNs simply following the procedure developed for conventional CNN quantization \cite{li2016ternary,rastegari2016xnor}.
 Specifically, the forward inference used quantized weights while the backward gradient propagation used full-precision weights.
-We also gradually reduced the weight quantization level from 32-bit to 2-bit during training.
+We first trained with 32-bit quantization.
+After the training converged, we applied 8-bit quantization and retrain the SNNs.
+This procedure was repeated until the 2-bit quantization.

 Table \ref{tbl:mnistaccquant} shows the testing accuracy under weight quantization.
-For the models over MNIST, CIFAR10 and ImageNet, weight quantization caused worst accuracy loss of $0.22\%$, $1.75\%$, and $8.8\%$, respectively.
-As comparison, we listed two typical CNN weight quantitation results, which indicated similar performance degradation pace.
+For the models over MNIST, CIFAR10 and ImageNet, weight quantization caused the worst accuracy loss of $0.22\%$, $1.75\%$, and $8.8\%$, respectively.
+As comparison, we listed two typical CNN weight quantization results \cite{cheng2018differentiable, zhang2018lq}, which indicated a similar performance degradation pace.
 The results demonstrated that the SNN models were robust to weight quantization for relatively small datasets and small networks.
 For larger networks, the weights would better be encoded in 4-bit or over.

+To evaluate noise perturbation, we added random noise to the trained weights.
+Experiment results are shown in Fig. \ref{fig:noiseperturbation}, together with the results of weight quantization in Table \ref{tbl:mnistaccquant} (expressed in SNR).
+We find that 24dB quantization noise (4-bit quantization) reduced ImageNet classification accuracy to 65.2\%.
+Noise at 24dB SNR reduced ImageNet classification accuracy to 65.43\%.
+Both cases had a small 3.5\% performance loss only.

-For noise perturbation, we added random noise to the trained weights.
-Retraining was not applied because during previous experiments we found that noisy inputs could enhance performance.
-Experiment results are shown in Fig. \ref{fig:noiseperturbation}.
-Because Table \ref{tbl:vco} indicated that neuron noise (explained as jitter) was usually very small, we just need to pay attention to high SNR scenarios.
-With noise at SNR 25dB or quantization at 4-bit (24 dB) or over, accuracy reduction was negligible.
-For example, 4-bit quantization reduced ImageNet accuracy to 65.2\% while noise at 24dB SNR reduced ImageNet accuracy to 65.43\%, about 3.5\% performance loss.
-Such results indicated that the deep SNNs were robust to both weight quantization and noise perturbation.
+Because Table \ref{tbl:vco} indicated that neuron noise (explained as jitter) was usually very small, we just need to pay attention to high SNR scenarios, such as 24dB and above (corresponding to 4-bit or above quantization).
+In this case, the accuracy reduction was negligible.
+Therefore, the deep SNNs were robust to both weight quantization and noise perturbation.